 Between the combination of your life experience and your professional experience, there are likely several topics that you know enough about to create a course on.

-To help narrow down a specific topic, we recommend completing the following exercise:
+To help narrow down a specific course topic, we recommend completing the following exercise:

 On a piece of paper, draw 2 vertical lines to create 3 columns.
 Label the first column Passions & Interests.
 Label the second column Skills.
 Label the third column Experience & Achievements.